zpeng/carshalton/README.md

   * listen to Oracle and ready to receive instruction
   * execute the instruction via portfolio object

 * Portfolio
   * holds the context of the program such as the watch list, investment size, etc
   * portfolio will be pass to other modules for reference
   * internally has a holding list (per stock) and transaction list (all the buy/sell transaction)
+  * by the end of the day
     * calculate profit and loss based on the log transaction
     * write the transaction to a csv file
+    * produce chart for each holding

 ## Required libraries
 * pandas
+* matplotlib - charting
 * pydispatcher - message dispatch and subscribe
 * stockstats 0.2.0 - technical indicator calculation (SMA, KDJ etc)

 ## How to run